 Wednesday 18th November 2015

 It was a great pleasure to welcome Falkland's War veteran, Simon Weston, to Gordon's School on Wednesday 18th November 2015.
 Simon shared his incredible story of sheer resilience and self-belief in a journey of triumph over adversity.
 Following his injuries, Simon's road to physical and mental recovery saw him active in a number of highly successful charitable ventures.
 This charitable work earned him an OBE in 1992, 10 years after the Sir Galahad was destroyed in Bluff Cove in the Falkland Islands.

 Thursday 30th April 2015

-We were delighted to welcome Eagle Radio's breakfast show presenter for the last 20 years to Gordon's School for an Insight Talk in April 2015.
-PG spoke about the world of radio, giving an insight into 'A Life in a Day' working at Eagle 96.4.
+We were delighted to welcome Eagle Radio's breakfast show presenter for the last 20 years, Peter Gordon, to Gordon's School for an Insight Talk in April 2015.
+Peter spoke about the world of radio, giving an insight into 'A Life in a Day' working at Eagle 96.4.

 Young explorer and mountaineer

 On Thursday 12th February, we welcomed young explorer and mountaineer Bonita Norris to Gordon’s School.
 Bonita holds the record for being the youngest British woman to reach the summit of Mount Everest when she climbed the Mountain back in 2010.